-SUSTAINABILITY, ENVIRONMENTAL AND CORPORATE SOCIAL RESPONSIBILITY POLICY MDR-P 65(a) E5-1 14 Contents: Through this Policy, the Group makes sustainable growth the pillar of its business management strategy, undertaking commitments to its principal stakeholders, namely its professionals, shareholders, communities, public and environment.
-E5-1; 15 The environment-related principles, commitments, targets and strategy, especially those related to resource use and circular economy, establish the undertaking to optimise their use and to prevent and minimise environmental impacts E5-1; 16 Oversight and monitoring fall within the remit of the Audit, Control and Sustainability Committee, which reports to the Board of Directors.
-MDR-P 65 b) Scope: Ebro Group MDR-P 65 c) Most senior level accountable for implementation: The Board of Directors is the body responsible for its approval MDR-P 65 d) Disclosure of third-party standards or initiatives to which Group commits Section 529 ter Corporate Enterprises Act (LSC) Principle 24 of the Code of Good Governance of the National Securities Market Commission (CNMV) MDR-P 65 e) N/A MDR-P 65 f) Availability: The Policy is available on the Group's corporate website (Politica-sostenibilidad-medioambiente-y-responsabilidad- social-corporativa).
+Susta ainability, Environmental and Corporate Social Responsibility Policy MDR-P 65(a) Contents: Through this Policy, the Group makes sustainable growth the pillar of its business management strategy, undertaking commitments to its principal stakeholders, namely its professionals, shareholders, communities, public and environment.
+E5-1 14 E5-1; 15 E5-1; 16 The environment-related principles, commitments, targets and strategy, especially those related to resource use and circular economy, establish the undertaking to optimise their use and to prevent and minimise environmental impacts.
+Oversight and monitoring fall within the remit of the Audit, Control and Sustainability Committee, which reports to the Board of Directors.
+MDR-P 65(b) Scope: Ebro Group MDR-P 65(c) Most senior level accountable for implementation: The Board of Directors is the body responsible for its approval.
+MDR-P 65(d) Disclosure of third-party standards or initiatives to which Group commits -Section 529 ter Corporate Enterprises Act (LSC) -Principle 24 of the Code of Good Governance of the National Securities Market Commission (CNMV) MDR-P 65(e) N/A MDR-P 65(f) Availability: The Policy is available on the Group's corporate website (Politica-sostenibilidad-medioambiente-y-responsabilidad-social-corporativa).